Systemic sclerosis is about 4 times more common among women than men. It is most common among people aged 20 to 50 and is rare in children.

 Systemic sclerosis is classified as

-In limited systemic sclerosis (CREST syndrome—calcinosis cutis, Raynaud phenomenon Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more , esophageal dysmotility Esophageal Motility Disorders Esophageal motility disorders involve dysfunction of the esophagus that causes symptoms such as dysphagia, heartburn, and chest pain.
+In limited systemic sclerosis (CREST syndrome—calcinosis cutis, Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more , esophageal dysmotility Esophageal Motility Disorders Esophageal motility disorders involve dysfunction of the esophagus that causes symptoms such as dysphagia, heartburn, and chest pain.
 (See also Overview of Esophageal and Swallowing Disorders... read more , sclerodactyly, telangiectasias), patients develop skin tightening over the face and distal to the elbows and knees and may also have gastroesophageal reflux disease.
-This type is characterized by slow progression and is often complicated by pulmonary hypertension.
+This type is characterized by slow progression and is often complicated by pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
+It has many secondary causes; some cases are idiopathic.
+In pulmonary hypertension, pulmonary vessels may become constricted... read more .

 In systemic sclerosis sine scleroderma, patients have systemic sclerosis–related antibodies and visceral manifestations of the disease but no skin tightening.